rafalab/rafalab.github.io/pages/covid.md

 Slides: [PDF](covid/dean.pdf)

 My takeaways:
 * It is important that we continue to use randomized trials to evaluate therapies and vaccines.
-History has shown us that anecdotal reports can lead to innovation, but is not enough to test for efficacy and safety.
+History has shown us that anecdotal reports can lead to innovation, but are not enough to test for efficacy and safety.
-* Clinical trials have 4 phases:
+* In medice, randomized controls trial (clinical trials) have 4 phases:
-  - preclinical: tests on animals
+  - Preclinical: tests on animals.
   - Phase 1: first in-human trials focusing on safety and   establishing dosing.
   - Phase 2a: Larger trials.
   - Phase 2b/3: Largest trials testing the actual intervention.
 * These trials take months if not years, and we are currently trying to shorten this time by staggering the phases.
 * There are several therapeutics being tested including Chloroquine, hydroxychloroquine.
 Results are still inconclusive.
 * In dire situations like this, doctors can prescribe FDA approved drugs even if they have not been tested for this particular virus.
-The fact that a drug is being prescribed doesn't mean it works.
+The fact that a drug developed for some other disease, is being prescribed in this way for COVID, doesn't mean it works.
 * We should be skeptical of the publication of inconclusive results as it may be simply due to lack of statistical power (not enough individuals in the trial).
 * One big trial is better than many small ones.
 * If you are starting a trial, have a plan in place.